iWinston/typeorm-plus/docs/select-query-builder.md

     .addGroupBy("user.id");
 ```

-If you use `.groupBy` more than once you'll override all previous `ORDER BY` expressions.
+If you use `.groupBy` more than once you'll override all previous `GROUP BY` expressions.

 ## Adding `LIMIT` expression